 Several themes emerged from the rail literature review and industry consultation.
-These range from macroeconomic narrative to issues relating to policy areas (e.g. balance of freight and passenger markets in rail planning and policy development, and the dynamics between freight and the planning system), to identification of specific network locations needing intervention.
+These range from macroeconomic narrative to issues relating to policy areas (such as the balance of freight and passenger markets in rail planning and policy development, and the dynamics between freight and the planning system), to identification of specific network locations needing intervention.
 A summary of themes is provided below:

 - Despite the decline of coal traffic in the last decade, there has been strong growth in intermodal and construction (including aggregates) traffic in the last two decades.
-There is consistently strong future demand growth forecasts across documents from TfN and Network Rail. - There is strong policy support for rail freight contributing towards decarbonisation and the net zero agenda as well as reducing congestion on the roads especially on the North/South and East/West key freight corridors. - Rail freight is also recognised as a contributory factor towards overall economic efficiency, as evidenced by documents by DfT, NR, Rail Freight Group and others.
-Some benefits would be more pronounced with further electrification of the rail network - the current electrified network is too limited for widespread adoption of electric rail freight - There is no suggestion from the evidence that has been reviewed that the market is inefficient - i.e. no concerns that freight enhancements could disproportionately benefit a single operator due to current market dominance - The evidence suggests that the largest constraint is rail network capacity congestion and network pinch points over and above lack of electrification for freight.
-Evidence of capacity constraints tend to be largely anecdotal, but this is usually evidenced by slower than historic / theoretically optimal journey times as is apparent in Working Train Timetables (WTTs).
+There are consistently strong future demand growth forecasts across documents from TfN and Network Rail. - There is strong policy support for rail freight contributing towards decarbonisation and the net zero agenda as well as reducing congestion on the roads especially on the north/south and east/west key freight corridors.

+- Rail freight is also recognised as a contributory factor towards overall economic efficiency, as evidenced in documents by DfT, Network Rail, Rail Freight Group and others.
+Some benefits would be more pronounced with further electrification of the rail network the current electrified network is too limited for widespread adoption of electric rail freight.
+This should be complemented by consideration of the first and last mile of journeys also being decarbonised. - There is no suggestion from the evidence that has been reviewed that the market is inefficient there are no concerns that freight enhancements could disproportionately benefit a single operator due to current market dominance. - The evidence suggests that the largest constraint is rail network capacity congestion and network pinch points over and above lack of electrification for freight.
+Evidence of capacity constraints tends to be largely anecdotal, but this is usually evidenced by slower than historic/theoretically optimal journey times as is apparent in Working Train Timetables (WTTs).
 Research undertaken for this strategy shows that the current freight trains could be 23% faster if the network operated without holding freight trains in certain places either in loops or behind other services.
 This is making rail less competitive.

-Common themes in the north include:
+Common themes in the North include:

-- The dual lack of quality TransPennine freight paths and routes with sufficient gauge clearance for intermodal traffic - this is thought to be the main contributing factor to the lack of penetration of northern ports (Liverpool, Humber, Tyne, Tees).
-Provision of a gauge cleared TransPennine rail route is the simplest means to take road freight traffic off M62, widely documented from a range of TfN and TfGM documents and onto rail. - Restricted availability and quality of paths for accessing Trafford Park and other inter-modal termini included in the TfGM Rail Strategy discuss options for additional rail linked terminal capacity on top of Trafford Park as well as options for improving existing rail network to Trafford Park - Overall lack of data sharing between freight and logistics companies means it is more complex to evidence the benefits investment in infrastructure brings, meaning business cases still rely on passenger information to build in benefits - Key locations for congestion are on the West Coast and East Coast Main Lines such as Winwick Junction and around Doncaster - As we previously referenced in the Enhanced Freight and Logistics Analysis, there is continued emphasis of the importance of additional rail-connected warehousing and distribution sites that minimise the distance and impact of onward 'last-mile' distribution by road, and the importance of the planning system to support the development of such facilities.
+- Pennine freight paths and routes with sufficient gauge clearance for intermodal traffic this is thought to be the main contributing factor to the lack of penetration of Northern ports (Liverpool, Humber, Tyne, Tees).
+Provision of a gauge-cleared trans-Pennine rail route is the simplest means to take road freight traffic off M62, widely documented from a range of TfN and Transport for Greater Manchester (TfGM) documents, and onto rail. - Restricted availability and quality of paths for accessing Trafford Park and other intermodal termini included in the TfGM Rail Strategy discuss options for additional rail linked terminal capacity on top of Trafford Park as well as options for improving existing rail network to Trafford Park. - Overall lack of data sharing between freight and logistics companies means it is more complex to evidence the benefits that investment in infrastructure brings, meaning business cases still rely on passenger information to build-in benefits. - Key locations for congestion are on the West Coast and East Coast Main Lines such as Winwick Junction and around Doncaster.

+As we previously referenced in the Enhanced Freight and Logistics Analysis, there is continued emphasis of the importance of additional rail-connected warehousing and distribution sites that minimise the distance and impact of onward 'last-mile' distribution by road, and the importance of the planning system to support the development of such facilities.

-7.2 Recent and Forecast Growth Trends
+7.2 Recent and forecast growth trends